RyanJ-Ellison/RyanJ-Ellison.github.io-1-/index.md

 # Academic Life
 ## Research Interests
 I began my research journey during my Undergrad at the University of Oxford.
-I became interested in the fundamental underlying biology of cancers, ad how this could be used to target them.
+I became interested in the fundamental underlying biology of cancers, and how this could be used to target them.
 I was first able to put this into practice during a placement in the lab of [Professor Eric Cascales](https://www.cascaleslab.fr/) in Marseilles, where I worked to produce genetically engineered E. coli capable of targetting and killing colorectal cancer cells.
 This work was made possible by a [Laidlaw Scholarship](https://www.exeter.ox.ac.uk/exeter-student-named-laidlaw-scholar-2018/) I was awarded.

 <!--You can read about my Scholarhsip research here (then put a link to my laidlaw yearbook pdf)
 -->